jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 **Fit (no uncertainties)** runs the above selected method on the data, fitting the date between cursors after subtracting the background model (dashed red line).

 **Fit (w/uncertainties)** runs the above selected method on the data, fitting the date between cursors after subtracting the background model (dashed red line).
 But this will run 10x and for each data set it will add noise on scale of the "errors" provided by user.
-Than results are analyzed and average size distritbuion with uncertainty for each size bin is generated.
+Than results are analyzed and average size distribution with uncertainty for each size bin is generated.
 This enables users estimate uncertainty for the resulting size distribution.
 This is uncertainty related to "statistical uncertainty" of measured intensities.

 **Paste to Notebook** Makes notes in notebook Irena keeps for users.
 Users can add more material in this notebook.

 **Store in Data Folder** Resulting size distributions and intensity vs Q fit data are stored in the folder where the data came from.
-This will keep generating new "generations" of results (_0, _1, _2,...), so it can become real mess if sored too many times.
+This will keep generating new "generations" of results (_0, _1, _2,...), so it can become real mess if saved too many times.

 **Getting fit.**